Arturo-Granados/learning-airflow/Section_1/introduction_to_airflow.md

 ### kind of operators:

-Action operator  -> excute something
+Action operator  -> Excute something.

-Tranfer operator -> transform data
+Tranfer operator -> Transform data.

-Sensor operatos  -> allow you to wait for  a condition to be met before getting complited
+Sensor operatos  -> Allow you to wait for  a condition to be met before getting complited.

 ## What airflow is not?
 Is not a data streaming solution neither a data processing framework.